 This is because an old electric panel doesn't have the capacity to handle too much electricity.

 These days, modern homes run on new and advanced appliances.
 With an ancient electric panel, your home may experience blackouts daily.
 When this happens, you know it's time to upgrade your electric panel.

 Power Strip Usage

 Are you using more and more power strips to charge devices all over your home?
-Houses have limited wall sockets, however using a lot of power strips means you're using more electricity than your electric panel can handle.
+Using many power strips means you're using more electricity than your electric panel can handle.

 Twenty years ago, two or three wall sockets were enough for a home.
-These days, we need more sockets due to the overflowing demand of electricity.
+These days, we need more sockets due to the overflowing demand for electricity.

 If you have a bunch of extension cords and power strips all over the home, it's definitely time to upgrade your electric panel.
 To learn more about the danger of power strips and some tips to protect your family and your home, click here.